ECC-BFMC/Documentation/source/data/embeddedplatform.rst

     - The 'Utils' folder contains various working tools, such as the serial communication message construction/deconstruction, callbacks on the necessary functions, tasks execution and queues.

 The low level control application, which runs on the Nucleo-F401RE, is implemented in C/C++ language.
-Down below you can find some tips on how to further develop on top of the project
+In the following you can find some tips on how to further develop on top of the project.